 - Any evidence you want to submit

-You have 2 months from the date of the Local Authority’s decision to register.
-If you mediated, you get an extra month after mediation ends.
+You have 2 months from the date of the Local Authority’s decision to register, as gov.uk’s appeal guidance confirms (or 1 month from a mediation certificate, whichever is later).

 Mark this deadline on your calendar right away so you don’t miss it.